-St John and St Francis Church School is committed to the continuous raising of achievement of all our pupils.
+St John and St Francis Church School is committed to the continuous raising of achievement of all our pupils and we have high expectations for every pupil’s attendance.
 Regular attendance is critical if our pupils are to be successful and benefit from the opportunities presented to them.
 Attendance and punctuality are important to allow children to achieve their full potential during their time at school as well as an important life skill.

 As a school we consider attendance to be extremely important and would ask for the continued support of our parents in ensuring their child attends school regularly and on time.
 Somerset County Council will issue penalty notices for unauthorised term time leave of 5 continuous days or more if, as a result, your child’s attendance falls below our school target of 96%.